UniTechin/Cinecore_Project_App/README.md

 Cinecore is a mobile application built with Flutter that allows users to explore and review their favorite movies.

+## The final product app in .txt file
+- It is contain a google drive link to navigate to project's files folder, pls dowload them there to run the app.

 ## Features

 - Browse a collection of popular movies.